16038136/ZIEGLERAEROSPACE-AishwaryaSalimath/README.md

 5. Provide an interface for the sellers to add aircraft cabin components to the website for listing.
 6. The seller account to include the feature of receiving the customer orders and responding to them.

-7. For customer support from the sellers or the company, implement an interactive messaging platform between the users.

-Additional Remarks: Feel free to get creative with any new additional features on the website.

-How to submit: Kindly share your assessment with us over Internshala.
-Also provide us with the screencast of the website you developed.